 Preschoolers are eager to learn how the world works, and the best way for them to learn at this age is through play.

-Preschool cognitive activities
+Preschool activities for cognitive development

-There are hundreds of memory matching activities to choose from, but no matter which one you choose, they all involve developing the same skills:
+There are hundreds of memory matching activities to choose from, but no matter which one you choose, they all involve developing the same cognitive skills:

 - Identify an item or several items.

 - Identify when a match is found.